trhacknon/EMAGNET/README.md

   }, false);
  ```

 If gesture is NOT required, stay away from that group and instead download everything ASAP!
 Lets use SpiderBots group with hacked pastebins since 2018!
-How everytghin was captched as a pro! ;) ~97% correct data fetched in avg incl. ;-)
+How everything was captched as a real spider pro! ;) ~97% correct data fetched in avg. ;-)

-### You get redirected to:
+### You get redirected to a link as below everywhere:

 https://t.me/spiderbot_if

-#### Please try visit:
+#### Copy the url in browser, add the 's' i mention above and now visit:

 https://t.me/s/spiderbot_if